Distinguished Service Awards

 Home 9 Distinguished Service Awards

-2025 Distinguished Service Award nominations are open
+Congratulations to the 2025 Distinguished Service Award Recipients!

 The Friend of Education Award recognizes outstanding service or commitment to post-secondary or independent school education by a volunteer, organization, foundation, corporation or publication.
 The recipient will have made a significant contribution in a leadership role to the cause of institutional advancement or education in Canada.